-Target audience: Group Companies

-Policy Owner (Responsible for the document): Compliance Department of TBC Bank JSC

-Units engaged in the implementation: CEOs/Management boards of the Group Companies

-Reviewed by: TBC Bank JSC Legal Department

-TBC Bank Group PLC Executive Committee

-Approved by: TBC Bank Group PLC Board of Directors

-Arne Berggren

-Chairman of the TBC Bank Group PLC Board of

-Directors

-Effective Date: 8.11.2023

-Replaces (Previous version): TBC Bank Group PLC Anti-Bribery, Anti-Corruptionand Anti-Facilitation of Tax Evasion PolicyTBC Bank JSC Anti-Bribery, Anti-Corruption andAnti-Facilitation of Tax Evasion PolicyTBC Bank JSC Anti-Money Laundering Policy (AML)TBC Bank Group PLC Risk Appetite StatementRelated to Financial CrimeTBC Bank Group PLC Sanctions Policy

-In the event of any discrepancies between the English version of this Policy and a translated version, the English version shall prevail.

-Vers ion Date

-Current version 1 st 8.11.2023

-Revision frequency Annual/Ad hoc

-Accessibility Internal

-Application All Group Companies must adhere to this Policy in its entirety.
-If a Group Company wishes to adopt and modify its content, it may do so as long as the modifications do not contravene the intent of this Policy.
-Otherwise, any changes made require approval from TBC Bank Group PLC Board of Directors.

-Implementation procedures / guideline ent this policy, Management adopts the relevant es that should be established in alignment with the rules y Governance Procedure.

-Definitions l capital letters that have not been defined in this Code eanings as stated in the Glossary approved by TBC Bank Directors
+Target audience: Group Companies Policy Owner (Responsible for the document): Compliance Department of TBC Bank JSC Units engaged in the implementation: CEOs/Management boards of the Group Companies Reviewed by: TBC Bank Group PLC Board of Directors Arne Berggren Chairperson of the TBC Bank Group PLC Board Approved by: TBC Bank Group PLC Board of Directors Effective Date: 19.05.2025 Replaces (Previous version): N/A - ish version of this Policy and a translated version, the English version shall prevail. · · · · · · · · · · · · · · · · · · · Ve ersion Date Current version ersion 3r ^d Date 19.05.2025 Current version 3r ^d Current version Revision frequency 3r ^d Annual/Ad hoc Internal All Group Companies m wishes to adopt and mo not contravene the internal Current version Revision frequency Accessibility 3r ^d Annual/Ad hoc Internal All Group Companies m wishes to adopt and mo not contravene the in approval from TBC Bank In order to implement 19.05.2025 Thust adhere to this Policy in its entirety.
+If a Group Company odify its content, it may do so as long as the modifications do tent of this Policy.
+Otherwise, any changes made require to Group PLC Board of Directors.
+This policy, Management adopts the relevant procedures / be established in alignment with the rules outlined by